Welcome to the first in a series of blogs where I intend to take you behind the scenes and give you an insight into a day in the life of a Mentalist.

 The Prince and Princess of Wales Hospice Annual Ball

-I had been looking forward to this performance for a while because of the scale of the event itself.
+I had been looking forward to the PPWH Annual Ball for a while because of the scale of the event itself.
 While I love performing close up and mingling with a crowd, performing on stage is one of the most thrilling experiences for any performer whether they are a musician, dancer, singer or comedian – or in my case, a mind reader.

 Now, I feel it important to state at this point that what I do is nothing to do with clairvoyance or reading minds; instead I read people.
 I read their tells, their expressions and their mannerisms in a way that makes it seem I am reading their thoughts.
 What I do is often referred to as mentalism however, being known as Looch the Mentalist probably wouldn’t help my marketing team.